Jump to:

 • Detailed history of the collision including patient as driver versus passenger, side of vehicle that was involved, seat belt use, headrests, deployment of airbags, and involvement in litigation.

-• Detailed history of initial injury including presence of absence of head injury, loss of consciousness, emergency department evaluation with images, and initial treatments.
+• Detailed history of initial injury including presence of absence of head injury, loss of consciousness, emergency department or urgent care evaluation with images, and initial treatments.

-• History of present illness and treatments including medications, injections, therapies, modalities, and trials of acupuncture and/or osseous manipulation.
+• History of present illness and treatments including medications, injections, therapies, modalities, and trials of acupuncture and/or manual manipulation.

-• Determination of associated symptoms including referral of pain down an arm, new numbness or tingling in an arm, weakness, headache, dysphagia, or new gait abnormality.
+• Determination of associated symptoms including referral of pain into one or both upper extremities, new numbness or tingling or weakness of the upper extremities, headache, dysphagia, or new gait abnormality.

 Functional assessment

-Assess pre-injury functional status, pain symptomology, and psychological status as pre-accident whole body pain and general psychological distress has been associated with neck pain chronicity.10
+Assessment of pre-injury functional status, pain symptomology, and psychological status as pre-accident whole body pain and general psychological distress has been associated with neck pain chronicity.12

 Physical examination

-Acute phase will most often demonstrate guarded range of motion in all planes, generalized neck, occipital and upper back tenderness secondary to trapezius and paraspinal dysfunction, and a positive Spurling maneuver if nerve root irritation/injury is present.
+Acute phase will most often demonstrate guarded range of motion in all planes, generalized neck, occipital, and upper back tenderness secondary to trapezius and paraspinal dysfunction, and a positive Spurling maneuver if cervical nerve root irritation/injury is present.
 The presence of strength deficit, reflex asymmetry, or sensory abnormality should be assessed for radiculopathy and/or myelopathy.
+In addition to weakness, cervical myelopathy can present with hand dexterity problems as well as gait abnormality with balance issues.
 Chronic WAD without nerve root or spinal cord involvement will generally reveal more localized tenderness in the neck or upper back, cervical extension and rotation pain, and no focal neurological deficits.
-Headaches typically occur in the acute phase, but chronic WAD is also associated with chronic headaches.
+Headaches typically occur in the acute phase, but chronic WAD is also associated with chronic headaches and mechanical provocation of headaches through palpation over articular or myofascial structures mainly in the upper cervical spine at C0-C3 have been noted to occur more frequently in people with WAD.15

 Laboratory studies